 4. Type Diskpart and press ENTER

 7. The next step is to remove the partitions on the drive.
 As I mentioned before, make sure you have selected the correct disk!
+Enter the command below:

-8. Now you need to create the primary partition by typing create partition primary and press ENTER
+8. Now, you need to create the primary partition by typing create partition primary. and press ENTER

 Type active and press ENTER,

-12. Now go to your Windows 10 media, select all files and copy them over to your USB drive.
+12. Now go to your Windows 10 media, select all files and copy them to your USB drive.